keithalewis/math/ho-lee.md

 ${E_t[\exp(-\int_t^u Λ(s)\,dB_s)] = \exp(\int_t^u Λ(s)^2/2\,ds)}$
 by replacing $Λ$ with $-Λ$.
 We use this below.

-The price at $t$ of a zero coupon bond maturing at $u$ in the Ho-Lee model is
+Using the previous two exercises, the price at $t$ of a zero coupon bond maturing at $u$ in the Ho-Lee model is
 $$
 \begin{aligned}
 D_t(u) &= E_t[D_u/D_t] \\